 The \$14 million in Grant 1 is for design and construction, and the specific scope will not be known until the outcome of the planning process funded by a \$2 million allocation in Grant 2.
-In the fourth quarter 2012, the planning process, funded in Grant 2, started with Department of Parks and Recreation (DPR) and their consultant.
-Meetings with community members occurred to discuss what the design of Pier 42 should include.
+In the first quarter 2013, the planning process, funded in Grant 2, continued.
+Community outreach sessions were held with Department of Parks and Recreation (DPR), DPR&rsquos consultant, Community Board 3, and various local groups to determine programming elements.
+DPR&rsquos consultant performed site investigations of the bulkhead deck and pier shed structure and worked on alternatives for master plan concept.

-This Report Period
+This Report Period Total

-Total